Optimal Partitioning for Dual-Pivot Quicksort: Introduction

 \section{Introduction}

 Quicksort~\cite{Hoare} is a thoroughly analyzed classical sorting algorithm, described in standard textbooks such as~\cite{CLRS,Knuth,FlajSedg} and with implementations in practically all algorithm libraries.
-Following the divide-and-conquer paradigm, on an input consisting of $n$ elements quicksort uses a pivot element to partition its input elements into two parts, those smaller than the pivot and those larger than the pivot, and then uses recursion to sort these parts.
-It is well known that if the input consists of $n$ elements with distinct keys in random order and the pivot is picked by just choosing an element then on average quicksort uses $2n\ln n + O(n)$ comparisons.
-In 2009, Yaroslavskiy announced \footnote{An archived version of the relevant discussion in a Java newsgroup can be found at\\ \texttt{http://permalink.gmane.org/gmane.comp.java.openjdk.core-libs.devel/2628}.
+Following the divide-and-conquer paradigm, on an input consisting of $n$ elements quicksort uses a pivot element to partition its input elements into two parts, the elements in one part being smaller than or equal to the pivot, the elements in the other part being larger than or equal to the pivot, and then uses recursion to sort these parts.
+It is well known that if the input consists of $n$ elements with distinct keys in random order and the pivot is picked by just choosing an element then on average quicksort uses $2n\ln n + O(n)$ comparisons.\footnote{ In this paper $\ln$ denotes the natural logarithm and $\log$ denotes the logarithm to base $2$.} In 2009, Yaroslavskiy announced \footnote{An archived version of the relevant discussion in a Java newsgroup can be found at\\ \texttt{http://permalink.gmane.org/gmane.comp.java.openjdk.core-libs.devel/2628}.
 Also see~\cite{nebel12}.} that he had found an improved quicksort implementation, the claim being backed by experiments.
-After extensive empirical studies, in 2009 Yaroslavskiy's algorithm became the new standard quicksort algorithm in Oracle's Java 7 runtime library.
+After extensive empirical studies, in 2009 a variant of Yaroslavskiy's algorithm due to Yaroslavskiy, Bentley, and Bloch became the new standard quicksort algorithm in Sun's Java 7 runtime library.
 This algorithm employs two pivots to split the elements.
-If two pivots $p$ and $q$ with $p<q$ are used, the partitioning step partitions the remaining $n-2$ elements into 3 parts: those smaller than $p$ (\emph{small} elements), those in between $p$ and $q$ (\emph{medium} elements), and those larger than $q$ (\emph{large} elements), see~Fig.~\ref{fig:dual:pivot:partition}. \footnote{For ease of discussion we assume in this theoretical study that all elements have different keys.
+If two pivots $p$ and $q$ with $p \leq q$ are used, the partitioning step partitions the remaining $n-2$ elements into 3 parts: elements smaller than or equal to $p$, elements between $p$ and $q$, and elements larger than or equal to $q$, see~Fig.~\ref{fig:dual:pivot:partition}. \footnote{In accordance with tradition, we assume in this theoretical study that all elements have different keys.
 Of course, in implementations equal keys are an important issue that requires a lot of care~\cite{SedgewickEqual}.} Recursion is then applied to the three parts.
-As remarked in \cite{nebel12}, it came as a surprise that two pivots should help, since in his thesis~\cite{sedgewick} Sedgewick had proposed and analyzed a dual pivot approach that was inferior to classical quicksort.
+As remarked in \cite{nebel12}, it came as a surprise that two pivots should help, since in his thesis~\cite{sedgewick} Sedgewick had proposed and analyzed a dual-pivot approach that was inferior to classical quicksort.
 Later, Hennequin in his thesis~\cite{hennequin} studied the general approach of using $k \geq 1$ pivot elements.
 According to \cite{nebel12}, he found only slight improvements that would not compensate for the more involved partitioning procedure.
 (See \cite{nebel12} for a short discussion.)